HandyOSS/HandyBrowser/README.md

   - The initial setup prompt for HSD should take 3-4minutes [this will change with the HNSD light client], and only needs to be done once.
 When you restart the app in the future it won’t need to occur, and the app will automatically start syncing your browser up-to-date.
   - Your firewall may prompt you a couple of times for permissions the first time you run the browser, be sure to accept those.
 We need them to make the browser work.
-  - If you have any trouble with your Docker node not loading, enter these commands in your terminal, and run the browser once more:
+  - If you have any trouble with your Docker node not loading, either use the 'nuke' option in the HandyBrowser Menu or enter these commands in your terminal, and run the browser once more:
   ```sh
 $ docker stop HandyBrowserHSD
 $ docker rm HandyBrowserHSD
 $ docker image rm handybrowser
 ```

+  - To SSH into your docker container: ```docker exec -it HandyBrowserHSD bash```

 ### Project Roadmap [Donation Driven Development]